onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

   * baselines cannot depend on detailed inequality values in the particular `m` under evaluation,
   * baselines are selected by rule from constraint class, not by outcome matching.

+For each encoding `e` in `E_ineq`, we associate a fixed choice of:

+* reference library version,
+* baseline selection rules,
+* mismatch functional definitions.

+If any of these are altered in a way that depends on the observed pattern of `Tension_ineq(m)` or on particular states in `M`, this is treated as defining a new encoding `e'` rather than retuning `e`.

 ### 3.4 Inequality tension tensor